Daniel Raymer

-Daniel P. Raymer is an aerospace design engineer widely recognized as an expert in the fields of aircraft conceptual design, design engineering, aircraft configuration & layout.
+Daniel P. Raymer is an aerospace design engineer widely recognized as an expert in the fields of aircraft conceptual design, design engineering, aircraft configuration, and layout.

 Career

 Dan Raymer was born in 1954 at the Fort Ord US Army base.
 His father is Gordon Raymer, a US Navy pilot then attending the Naval Postgraduate School in Monterey, California.
 While growing up, his family lived in Patuxent River, Maryland, where his father attended test pilot school at the Naval Air Station Patuxent River.
 Later, his family lived in Taiwan, where his father served as a Lockheed P-2 Neptune instructor pilot and mission planner with the Black Bat Squadron.

-After leaving the Navy, his father went to work in the Advanced Design Department at Lockheed and Dan ended up graduating from Royal High School in Simi Valley in 1972.
+After leaving the navy, his father went to work in the Advanced Design Department at Lockheed and Dan ended up graduating from Royal High School in Simi Valley in 1972.
 While in high school, he started flying lessons at the Santa Paula Airport.
 After graduating, he attended Purdue University on a US Air Force ROTC scholarship.
 While at Purdue, he received his pilot's license.
 He graduated from Purdue with BS and MS degrees in aeronautical engineering in 1976.

 He then went to work at Rockwell North American Aviation as an aircraft configuration designer.
 He developed the computer-aided Configuration Development System (CDS) and served as Chief Engineer on Rockwell's design for the Advanced Tactical Fighter.
-He was also Head of Air Vehicle Design in the early stages of the design of the Rockwell-MBB X-31.
-In addition, he attended the University of Southern California and earned a MBA.
+He was also head of Air Vehicle Design in the early stages of the design of the Rockwell-MBB X-31.
+In addition, he attended the University of Southern California and earned an MBA.

 In 1986 he left Rockwell to help start a new organization, the Aerojet Propulsion Research Institute.
 After about 18 months, Aerojet was financially impacted by a hostile takeover attempt and the Institute was shut down.
 He used his six months of severance pay to finish writing Aircraft Design: A Conceptual Approach.